kragen/derctuo/light-pen-latency.md

 their pixels with PWM at some kilohertz, so they would be able to transmit tens of kilobits pe second of data if those PWM signals could be fed in externally.)

+A potentially more interesting way to do this would be to use a separate infrared (or green + infrared) tracking laser to track the light pen, so that you would never have to move the tracking laser away from the indicated point, except when you lost it.

+Such light pens would probably also usually be indirect pointing devices, where the user relies on projected feedback from the computer system to find out where their “hand” is, although with rear projection (like large multitouch screens use) you could get direct pointing out of them.

 Wacom tablets
 -------------